 One to six credits.
-Prerequisite: NUSC 1165; consent of instructor required.
+Prerequisite: NUSC 1165 and 3230; open to juniors or higher; consent of instructor required.
 May be repeated for credit.
 No more than six credits of experience or independent study may apply toward the major.

 Supervised field work with community nutrition education or problem-solving.
 Readings and reports.

 (Also offered as DIET 3230).
 Three credits.
 Prerequisite: NUSC 2200; open to Dietetic majors, NUSC majors, and AHS majors; juniors or higher, others by consent.
 Not open to students who have passed NUSC 3267.